Israel tank unit shuts down Gaza side of Rafah border crossing with Egypt as truce talks hang in the balance

 The military also confirmed that ground troops and airstrikes had targeted suspected Hamas positions in Rafah on Monday.
 Palestinian health officials in the Hamas-run enclave said 20 people were killed and several others wounded in strikes that hit at least four houses.

+"We will continue to operate and eliminate every threat against Israeli civilians," the IDF said.

-The IDF did not further characterize its actions or say whether they constituted the beginning of its long-promised ground offensive against Hamas in Rafah.
-U.S. officials said Monday that the Biden administration does not believe the incursion thus far amounts to a major military operation in the city, which it has warned repeatedly against.
+The Israeli military did not further characterize its actions or say whether they constituted the beginning of its long-promised ground offensive against Hamas in Rafah.
+U.S. officials said Monday that the Biden administration did not believe the incursion amounted to a major military operation in the city, which it has warned repeatedly against.

+Asked Tuesday by CBS News about the state of the operation in Rafah, an Israeli government official would say only that the prime minister and his cabinet remained "determined to achieve Israel's war objectives: Destruction of Hamas military and governing capabilities, free the hostages and ensure that Gaza does not pose a threat to Israel and the civilized world in the future."

 U.N. wars of "catastrophic hunger" amid border closures